Clastify logo

 Image

 In structural drawings, one line represents a single covalent bond, two lines represent a double bond, and three lines represent a triple bond.
-In skeletal formulas, don’t forget the invisible hydrogens: each carbon is assumed to have enough hydrogen atoms to make four bonds unless another atom or multiple bond is drawn.
+In skeletal formulas, remember the invisible hydrogens: each carbon is assumed to have enough hydrogen atoms to make four bonds unless another atom or multiple bond is drawn.

 Interconverting formulas